 You’ve made it through the first week together!!
 Hopefully, everyone’s able to sleep overnight and potty accidents are minimal.
 How’s it going so far?
 What’s working and what’s not working?
 In this second week with your new puppy, we’ll go over some tips to help your new routine together.

-UNIT 9.1: Check-In.
-If you haven’t already, let me know what your puppy’s name is.
-This will help me determine what the registered name is going to be so I can get the AKC paperwork submitted.
-Please also send me a quick message to let me know how things are going.
-If there are any questions you have about training or troubleshooting, or anything else, give me a call!
+UNIT 9.1: Marker Training.
+Marker training is one of the most important skills you’ll need to have in your training toolbox.
+It’s great for Weimaraners, since our breed is sensitive and doesn’t take well with negative reinforcement.
+Read up on how we do it and teach your puppy to sit using this method, if you haven’t already.
+Also, if you haven’t already, let us know what your puppy’s name is.
+This will help us determine what the registered name is going to be so we can get the AKC paperwork submitted.
+Please also send us a quick message to let us know how things are going.
+If there are any questions you have about training or troubleshooting, or anything else, give us a call!

-Today’s Goal: Email Kim with a quick puppy update.
+Today’s Goal: Email with a quick puppy update.

 UNIT 9.2: Housebreaking.
 Puppies don’t come out of the box understanding where it’s appropriate to potty and where it’s not.
 It will be your job as his new owner to provide that understanding.
 So how have the last few days been going?!
 If you’re successful with potty training, great!
 If you’re not, it’s likely you’re not giving your puppy enough opportunities to go outside.
 Remember to lead your puppy immediately outside after every nap and set a timer to go off every 20 minutes that your puppy is awake.
 If you’re successful at 20 minutes, bump it up to 25 minutes, then to 30 minutes, and so on.